Thursday, 4 June 2026

 Danny O’BRIEN: I am sure that that ruling applies to all of those as well.
 This is the point of the dishonesty of this government.
 Mark our words – not our words, but the other plaintiffs’ – we will see this back again because the government keeps messing this up.

-On the legislation, the amendments that are before us, we have five amendments.
+On the legislation, there are five amendments that are before us.
 Can I request that the first four be put together and that the fifth be put as a separate amendment, and we will vote on them accordingly?
 This legislation sets up a particular advantage to the Labor government – a Labor government that is desperate to hold on to power.
 These amendments will do nothing to change that.

 Nathan LAMBERT (Preston) (05:02): I rise in strong support of the amendments and indeed of the Electoral Further Amendment Bill 2026 as amended, which is a very important piece of legislation, the urgency of which has been made clear by previous speakers.
-I just want to touch briefly on amendment 3 which, of course, is the one we are debating that does go to the topic of nominated entities.
-But just before I get to that, I need to address this claim that unions are somehow getting some sort of special deal here.
+I just want to touch briefly on amendment 3, which of course is the one we are debating and does go to the topic of nominated entities.
+But just before I get to that I need to address this claim that unions are somehow getting some sort of special deal here.
 Unions will have exactly the same donations cap as any other organisation in this state.
-It is true that associated entities can pay affiliation fees, and I cannot help but notice some other political organisations have members.
+It is true that associated entities can pay affiliation fees.
+I cannot help but notice there are some other political organisations that also have things like members paying fees.
+If we are going to allow political organisations to have flexible, internal, democratic, collective decision-making systems that may well involve members and may well involve other organisations, if the Liberal Party would like to affiliate trade unions or any other type of associated entity, they too may do so.
+It is simply providing political parties with the key role they play in our system, which is that they need to have the ability to make internal collective decisions, and people may pay affiliation fees if they are then voting within those parties’ internal democratic systems.

 Members interjecting.